Nexfinity/CakeyBot-Wiki/feature/Birthdays.md

 {.is-info}

 ## Setting your birthday
-You can set your own birthday by running the `/birthday set <date>` command.
+You can set your own birthday by running the `/birthday set` command.
 You can also change or update your birthday by running this command again and using the updated date.
-> The date MUST be formatted like `MM/DD/YYYY`.
-Time is not required and announcements will be sent to servers at 12:01 AM EST.
+> Server moderators can manually set/update other user's birthdays.
 {.is-info}

 ## View upcoming birthdays